K&C Credit Union Ltd

 Any payments transferred to your account after 9 October won’t be added to your balance.

 Any account you held with K&C Credit Union will no longer operate.
 If your salary and benefits are paid into your account, you’ll need to open one elsewhere as soon as possible – and tell your employer, pension provider or the Department for Work and Pensions

 Members who wish to open a new credit union account can do so with alternative credit unions.
 The website findyourcreditunion.co.uk may be of help in finding available options.

 If you've any payments coming into your account by standing order you should also cancel them, as no further money will be credited to your account.
 You can cancel standing orders at any branch of your bank or building society, over the phone or by secure online banking.
 However, you will need to give your bank/building society a couple of days’ notice before the payment is due to come out of your account.

 If your standing order is for a loan repayment though, don’t cancel it.
 Any loan agreement you had with K&C Credit Union will remain in place and you must maintain your repayments as originally contracted.
-The administrators will manage future loan repayments and they will contact you about this.

 We’ll send any payment to the name and address that K&C Credit Union held on its database.